microsoft/vsts-script-samples/PowerShell/TokenAdmin/README.md

 Enter the UPN of each user from whom you want to revoke all PATs in a text file in your local file system, one per line.

-[Create PAT in VSTS](https://docs.microsoft.com/en-us/vsts/organizations/accounts/use-personal-access-tokens-to-authenticate?view=vsts#create-personal-access-tokens-to-authenticate-access) by following these steps:
+[Create a new PAT in VSTS](https://docs.microsoft.com/en-us/vsts/organizations/accounts/use-personal-access-tokens-to-authenticate?view=vsts#create-personal-access-tokens-to-authenticate-access) by following these steps:
 1. Sign in to your VSTS account (`https://{your_vsts_account}.visualstudio.com`).
 2. From the top right of your home page, select your `Profile Picture` and go to `Security`.
 3. On the left pane select `Personal access tokens` and in the center pane select `Add`.